 Re-Finalization: When an international adoption has been finalized in a foreign country, but the adoptive parents choose to “re-adopt” the child in their local court in the U.S. This can be done to provide a state issued birth certificate, a name change for the child, and ensure the inheritance rights of the child.
 Also called re-adoption or validation.

 Families already working with CAS for a home study and/or placement do not need to apply separately for post-adoption services.
-If you have recently moved to our area post-placement, would like assistance with finalization/re-finalization, or have other questions, please contact us!
+If you have recently moved to our area post-placement and would like assistance with finalization/re-finalization or have questions, please contact us!
 You can apply for Post-Adoption Only services on our website.